The Inner City Dart League (ICDL)

 5. Extracurricular activities will not be tolerated during any league match and/or function.
 An individual may participate in extracurricular activities on their own, but offering and/or soliciting the necessary resources to engage in extracurricular activities to the opposing team and/or the home bar are absolutely forbidden.
 In the event a team member is required to vacate the premises due to offering and/or soliciting the necessary resources for engaging in extracurricular activities, that team will forfeit the points for all games in which that individual was scheduled to compete as well as the All-Star points for that individual.
 That individual will also be suspended from the league for the remainder of the season.

-• The opposing team captain must acknowledge the protest at this time.
-By 5:00 p.m. the Wednesday after the match, both team captains will file written versions of the incident leading to the complaint to the League Master.
+• By 5:00 p.m. the Wednesday after the match, both team captains will file written versions of the incident leading to the complaint to the League Coordinators.

 • Written explanations may be filed by fax, by e-mail or in person.
 Failure to file a written explanation by this time will result in the league finding for the opposing team.

-• The League Master will comprise a panel of three uninvolved team captains and/or assistant captains to review the complaint and render a verdict on the matter.
+• The League Coordinators will comprise a panel of three uninvolved team captains and/or assistant captains to review the complaint and render a verdict on the matter.

-• The League Master will inform each team captain of the verdict as well as the penalties associated with that verdict.
+• The League Coordinators will inform each team captain of the verdict as well as the penalties associated with that verdict.
 All decisions from the panel will be final.

 Playoff Format

-Playoff matches may be rescheduled and played prior to the original match date as long as the team captains agree on the new match date.
-The League Master must be notified of all rescheduled playoff matches.
+7. Playoff matches may be rescheduled and played prior to the original match date as long as the team captains agree on the new match date.
+The League Coordinators must be notified of all rescheduled playoff matches.

 • 4 Singles Cricket